A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Simulation Studies

-To gauge the finite sample performance of the proposed method, we conducted several simulation studies in this section.
-We especially focus on the following two aspects, namely, FDP and FDR properties of the FAT procedure in finite samples.
+To gauge the finite sample performance of the proposed method, we conduct several simulation studies in this section.
+We especially focus on two aspects, namely, the FDP and FDR properties of the FAT procedure in finite sample.

-\csubsection{Simulation models and competing methods}
+\subsection{Simulation models and competing methods}